 Did I mention it was 103˚F in May

-There were over 100 presentations on thermal effect, including radiative hyperthermia, MR-guided thermal therapy, nano particles, HIFU, HIPEC, laser interstitial thermal therapy, immunology, cryotherapy and radio-biology.
+There were over 100 presentations on thermal effect, including radiative hyperthermia, MR-guided thermal therapy, nanoparticles, HIFU, HIPEC, laser interstitial thermal therapy, immunology, cryotherapy, and radio-biology.
 The common thread among all hyperthermia applications is that it is a valuable therapy in the treatment of cancer.
-But without financial rational and support, none of these technologies will reach the patient.
+But without financial rationale and support, none of these technologies will reach the patient.

 Hyperthermia = New business

-The STM conference is a intimate show, with 150-200 participants.
+The STM conference is an intimate show, with 150-200 participants.
 Pyrexar sponsors the show, not to find customers, but as an effort to support hyperthermia research and the STM organization.
-We still like to show off what we have been up to and our small 10ft booth was packed with lots of new stuff.
+We still like to show off what we have been up to, and our small 10ft booth was packed with lots of new stuff.

 On the table to the left is the brand new Sigma 30/MR applicator.
 This applicator is often used to treat Soft Tissue Sarcoma of the limbs.
 Just in time for the JAMA release of the long term STS phase III clinical study recently published in JAMA.
 The 30cm bore applicator has also been used in pediatric cases of germ cell tumors.
 [Currently available in select EU countries]

-Next on the table is a new innovation for existing BSD-2000 users.
-We have a new large screen touch monitor and upgraded control software.
+Next on the table is an innovation for existing BSD-2000 users.
+We have a new large-screen touch monitor and upgraded control software.
 The software has the same ability to monitor and control the heat zone, but the user interface has been formatted to more user-friendly.